vokimon/markdown-customblocks/README.md

 After the _headline_, several lines of indented _content_ may follow, and the block ends at the very first line back to the previous indentation.

-> By using indentation you don't need a clossing tag,
+> By using indentation you don't need a closing tag,
-> but if you miss it, you might place a clossing `:::` at the same
+> but if you miss it, you might place a closing `:::` at the same
 > level of the headline.

 A block type may interpret the content as markdown as well.